Thursday, April 6, 2017

 ‘I thought you would.’
 I said.

-Video looking at the cycle routes in Bangkajaow, turn your volume up and capture the sounds of this intriguing place.
+A video looking at the cycle routes in Bangkajaow, turn your volume up and capture the sounds of this intriguing place.
 A must for all nature lovers visiting Bangkok

 Listen to the sounds of Thailand: the Monks chant, the birds, people chatting to the racket of the cicada insects.
 This is all in a cycle.